OwenCochell/cursepy/docs/source/advn/hand.rst

 but handlers do not have to follow this rule!
 The standard is highly recommended if the developer can help it, but if there is a specific use case that goes against this standard, then developers should feel free to deviate at there own risk.
+The HC will return the object that is returned by the 'handle()' method.
+HC will also process any relevant objects(objects that inherit 'BaseCurseInstance') by attaching itself to the object, and attaching the default formatter to any CurseDescription objects.

 Using the 'handle()' method is fine for simple operations.
 However, if you want a recommended implementation